mrismanaziz/Reforestation/README.md

-## Why did the melons plan a big wedding?
-Because they cantaloupe!
+## Why was Pavlov's beard so soft?
+Because he conditioned it.